JoshuaSenouf/tracer/README.md

 Download the source, build the project structure using CMake 3.x, open the project using your favorite IDE (tested on QtCreator), build the project, and everything should be ready to use.

+* In Tracer :
+    * Hold the right mouse button to use the camera
+    * Use the "+" and "-" buttons on the keypad control the aperture radius
+    * Hold LeftCtrl and "+" or "-" to control the focal distance

 Dependencies (included, aside from OpenMP)
 ------

 - Window & Input system : GLFW
+- OpenGL Function Loader : GLAD
 - GUI system : dear imgui
-- OpenGL Function Loader : GLAD
 - Multithreading : OpenMP
 - XML handling : TinyXML2
 - EXR handling : tinyexr